 Vancouver Island is one of the top destinations for whale-watching in all of North America.
 During whale migrations, you can see orcas (killer whales) and grey whales, and (less frequently) humpback and minke whales.

-For orcas, whale-watching season typically runs from May - November, coinciding with salmon migration, which attracts the orcas.
-For grey whales, who are migrating north to the Bering Sea, prime whale-viewing season starts in March, heralded by the Pacific Rim Whale Festival in Tofino.
+For orcas, the whale-watching season typically runs from May - November, coinciding with salmon migration, which attracts the orcas.
+For grey whales, who are migrating north to the Bering Sea, the prime whale-viewing season starts in March, heralded by the Pacific Rim Whale Festival in Tofino.